karwler/VertiRead/README.md

 # VertiRead
 A simple comic reader for Linux and Windows.
 It's basically just an image viewer that shows all pictures in a directory/archive.
-Currently supported file formats are JPG, PNG, TIFF, WEBP and archives.
+Currently supported file formats are whatever SDL2_image and libarchive support.

 Used libraries are SDL2, SDL2_image, SDL2_ttf, libarchive and by extension libjpeg, libpng, libtiff, libwebp, FreeType and zlib.
 The CMakeLists.txt is written for at least CMake 3.10.2 with Clang, GCC or MSVC which need to support C++17.